cnico/dio-chacon-wifi-api/Protocol.md

 PASSWORD is to be replaced by your password. installationId should have the value of your installation instance but we send it an arbitrary content here.

 Typical answer :

     {"status":200,"data":{"sessionToken":"r:9deb0bfeb982314029166810e940f3ab"}}

 Then switch to WebSockets since devices actions and states are handled via a websocket connection.
 Url for websockets switching : l4hfront-prod.chacon.cloud/ws?sessionToken=r:9deb0bfeb982314029166810e940f3ab

 At connection, it responds with a content like :

     {"name":"connection","action":"success","data":""}

+# User info retrieval :
+Send this content to the web socket :

+    {"method":"GET","path":"/user","parameters":{},"id":1}

+Note : the id attribute for each request has to be incremented since the response always contains an id that corresponds to the question.

+The response will be of the following type (I replaced some content with dots) :

+    {
+        "id": 2,
+        "status": 200,
+        "data": {
+            "id": "...",
+            "name": "... ",
+            "email": "...",
+            "isNewsletter": true,
+            "isPromoNotification": true,
+            "isAIImageObjectDetection": true,
+            "bleKey": "..."
+        }
+    }

 # Devices retrieval :
 Send this content to the web socket :

     {"method":"GET","path":"/device","parameters":{},"id":1}

-Note : the id attribute for each request has to be incremented since the response always contains an id that corresponds to the question.

 The response will be of the following type (I replaced some content with dots) :

     {
     "id": 1,